Since the Parent and Carer Alliance C.I.C. began in 2018 we have:

 -

-The social events helped to reduce isolation and loneliness and include coffee mornings, pamper events, a canal trip, and a family picnic.
+The social events helped to reduce isolation and loneliness and include coffee mornings, Support Drop-ins at our Hub in Dursley, Cattle Country parties, LEGO Club, Spa Days, and days out to Birdland and Westonbirt.
 These events bring parents with similar experiences together so that they can share information, help one another, and appreciate that they are not alone.

 -